-It is easy to guess, every person has different reasons to learn the guitar but whatever happens, it is important to be able to define goals to reach, levels to cross, to always keep progressing in guitar.
+Obviously, every person has different reasons to learn the guitar.
+But whatever happens, it is important to be able to define goals to reach, levels to cross, to always keep progressing in guitar.

 It is only by setting medium or long term goals for yourself that you will be able to overcome any obstacles, to improve yourself and to progress.

-Some will want to learn on a day-to-day basis by trying to make a song as soon as possible, but there is a strong probability that they will miss some techniques or other musical knowledge.
+Some will want to learn on a day-to-day basis by trying to play a song as soon as possible.
+But there is a strong probability that they will miss some techniques or other musical knowledge.

-By working with a deadline, having an goal to achieve, this shapes your motivation, you work more assiduously, in a more structured way.
+By working with a deadline, having a goal to achieve, this shapes your motivation, you work more assiduously, in a more structured way.

 To succeed in learning how to play the guitar, to improve your knowledge, to progress step by step in an efficient way, it is essential to set yourself realistic goals.

-Indeed, if you want to become the new Satriani or the Jimi Hendrix of the 21st century in 6 months, you are likely to be discouraged and the ultimate consequence will simply be that you’ll tend to abandon straight away to learn how to play the guitar.
-Don’t expect yourself to learn how to play the guitar straight away and become the best guitar player!
+Indeed, if you want to become the new Satriani or the Jimi Hendrix of the 21st century in just six months, you are likely to be discouraged (because you are probably going to fail).
+The ultimate consequence will simply be that you'll tend to abandon straight away to learn how to play the guitar - and cease to be a guitar player!